NOMINATIONS VOTING PROCESS

 All voting members are eligible to select the Best Picture nominees.

-The results of nomination balloting are announced at a 5:30 a.m.
-(PT) press conference the third week of January at the Academy’s Samuel Goldwyn Theater in Beverly Hills.
+Nomination results are then announced at a live televised press conference in mid-January at the Academy’s Samuel Goldwyn Theater in Beverly Hills.

 Final Balloting Process

-After final ballots are tabulated, only two partners of PricewaterhouseCoopers know the results until the famous envelopes are opened onstage during the Academy Awards presentation.
+After final ballots are tabulated, only two partners of PricewaterhouseCoopers know the results until the famous envelopes are opened onstage during the Oscars telecast.